For those of you who don’t know, we’ve put together a few tips on how to use the new Snapchat update, as well as how to navigate the app in general.

 There’s a small update to this one, nothing too harsh.
 Basically, once you’ve taken your snap and gotten it ready, your Send To page has had a little bit of a makeover.
 Now, you’ll see the 8 people you interact with most, sitting front and centre.
 And in the top right corner, you’ve got all your options to add a new story.

 If you’re brand new to Snapchat, don’t worry – you won’t even know what’s been changed.
-If you’re a Snapchat die-hard, though, it might be tempting to consider ways to go back to an earlier version.
-Our view?
-It’s best to just go along with it, and get used to the new functionality.
-According to Snapchat’s CEO, it’s not changing back any time soon.
-And if every other app update is anything to go by, we’ll all eventually have forgotten it was any other way.
+If you’re a Snapchat die-hard, we recommend getting used to the new functionality.
+According to Snapchat’s CEO, it won’t be changing back any time soon, and if every other app update is anything to go by, we’ll all eventually have forgotten it was any other way.